 The man behind the kit with one of the most successful bands of all time, Nick Mason has earned his place in music history.
-One of only two to have played on every Pink Floyd release (the other being keyboardist Richard Wright), Nick has a unique place in the band’s expansive story.
+As the only person to have played on every Pink Floyd release, Nick has a unique place in the band’s expansive story.
 With sales of 250 million albums, multiple awards, and a Rock and Roll Hall of Fame induction, there’s little left for the drummer to achieve.
 Now out with his own Saucerful of Secrets however, he’s just been crowned ‘Prog God’ at the Progressive Music Awards.
 We caught up with Nick at the ceremony in London, for a chat about his career.
 Obscured by clouds; Eamon O’Neill and Neil Jones.

 You’re now a Prog God, Nick Mason; how does it feel?

 It doesn’t feel that different to how I felt earlier today really, but it’s a nice thing to have.

 Ahead of the presentation, the short film that they played summarising your career must have brought back a lot of memories.

 Well, the fact is that my career has spent a lot of time, certainly in the last ten, twenty years working through that sort of thing.
 Having done the V&A museum [the ‘Their Mortal Remains’ exhibition], I’d spent more or less a year and a half working through all that ancient history.
 So it’s not quite like it’s a surprise.
 I recognised all the clips, where they’re from, who’s in them, and all the rest of it.

 There have been so many defining moments in Pink Floyd’s career, including the band’s return in 1987 with ‘A Momentary Lapse of Reason’; was that a difficult time for you, relaunching the band without Roger Waters?